-HIT 207 - ICD-10 PCS Procedural Coding.
+HIT 207 - ICD-10 PCS Procedural Coding II.

 3 Credits.
-Students will be introduced to the ICD-10-PCS coding/classification system with an emphasis on the current tables to assign procedure codes.
-Coding characteristics, conventions, and guidelines will be applied in identifying procedural codes.
+This course is a continuation of ICD-10-CM/PCS Coding I. Students will study the ICD-10-CM and ICD-10-PCS coding/ classification systems with an emphasis on the current tables to assign diagnosis and procedure codes.
+Coding characteristics, conventions, and guidelines will be applied in identifying diagnosis and procedure codes.
 Reimbursement systems such as DRGs are covered.
 Coding scenarios will also be utilized to determine sequencing and optimization techniques.
 (PR: HIT 205)